mainwp/mainwp/readme.txt

 * Updated: default value for the "Are you planning to use MainWP for backups?" option

 = 4.0.2 - 9-6-19 =
-* Fixed: An issue with incorrect backups count number in the Client Reports system
+* Fixed: An issue with incorrect backup count number in the Client Reports system
 * Fixed: multiple cosmetic issues
 * Fixed: multiple typos
-* Fixed: An issue with short appearance for feedback message after reconnecting site
+* Fixed: An issue with a short appearance for feedback messages after reconnecting a site
-* Fixed: An issue with displaying the Screen Options button in wrong screens
+* Fixed: An issue with displaying the Screen Options button on the wrong screens
 * Added: The ability to disable update confirmations only for single updates
-* Added: The option to show sites favicons
+* Added: The option to show sites' favicons
-* Added: warning and button to the header element if any updates detected on the MainWP Dashboard site
+* Added: warning and button to the header element if any updates are detected on the MainWP Dashboard site
 * Added: groups info in the Site Info widget
 * Added: individual site info about abandoned plugins and themes
 * Updated: Connection status widget view saves the last selection